Engelandvaarders and Refugees:

 Lou Meijers (nickname 'Loekie' - 'Lucky Lou'?)

-was born on the 27 January 1920 at Groningen in the north of the Netherlands near the German border.
-His father, Pieter Gillis Meijers, was an agricultural engineer at a proefboerderij (an agricultural research station) and his mother, Jannetje Tollenaar, taught agriculture at the high school in Groningen.
+was an agricultural engineer at a proefboerderij (an agricultural research station) and his mother, Jannetje Tollenaar, taught agriculture at the high school in Groningen.

 Lou Meijers was a first year medical student at Groningen University in May 1940 when the invasion took place.